 A backcountry rafting trip is not going to be suited to every type of guest.
 This means that we do get a few recurring complaints.
 Fortunately, these are most often minor concerns from otherwise outstanding trip experiences.
-Still, for guests considering a trip with Hatch we think knowing what those complaints are and why they persist can be helpful in determining whether this style of vacation is a good fit for them.
+Still, for guests considering a trip with Hatch, we think knowing what those complaints are and why they persist can help determine whether this style of vacation is a good fit for them.

 Tricky or not, we won’t be supplying disposable plates or napkins any time soon.
-If we gave each person one napkin per day we would use more than 13,000 napkins each and every year.
+If we gave each person one napkin daily, we would use more than 13,000 napkins yearly.
 That’s 13,000 more pieces of trash that could blow out of people’s hands and litter the pristine Grand Canyon river corridor.

 For us, it is a matter of priorities—keeping the Canyon clean and beautiful and having the time to see as much of it as we can is worth a little inconvenience.
 If this level of “roughing it” doesn’t fit into your idea of a good time, this may not be the right trip for you.